wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 22 Henceforth may the nations of the earth learn wisdom : then shall peace become triumphant , and the people of Columbia be at rest ;

-23 And , as it is written , their swords may be beaten into ploughshares , and their spears turned into pruning- hooks.
+23 And , as it is written , their swords may be beaten into ploughshares , and their spears turned into pruning-hooks.

-24 But nevertheless , if this war like all other wars , brought evil upon the sons of men , it demonstrated to the world , that the people of Columbia were able to defend themselves , single-handed , against one of the. strongest powers of Europe.
+24 But nevertheless , if this war like all other wars , brought evil upon the sons of men , it demonstrated to the world , that the people of Columbia were able to defend themselves , single-handed , against one of the strongest powers of Europe.

-25 And the mighty kings and potentates of the earth shall learn , from this example of Republican patriotism , that the people are the only "legitimate sovereigns" of the land of Columbia.
+25 And the mighty kings and potentates of the earth shall learn , from this example of Republican patriotism , that the people are the only " legitimate sovereigns " of the land of Columbia.

-26 Now the gladness of the hearts of the people of Columbia at the sound of peace , was extravagant , inasmuch as (it caused them to let loose their destroying engines , that were now become harmless , and set in motion their loud pealing bells , that sounded along the splendid arch of heaven.
+26 Now the gladness of the hearts of the people of Columbia at the sound of peace , was extravagant , inasmuch as it caused them to let loose their destroying engines , that were now become harmless , and set in motion their loud pealing bells , that sounded along the splendid arch of heaven.

 27 Moreover , they made great fires and illuminations in the night time , and light was spread over the face of the land ;

 28 And the beauty thereof was as if , from the blue and spangled vault of heaven , it had showered diamonds :

-29 And all the nations of the earth beheld the glory of.
-Columbia.
+29 And all the nations of the earth beheld the glory of Columbia.

 END OF THE HISTORY OF THE LATE WAR.